-In this topic, we explain how you can scale your indexes horizontally and vertically.
+This page explains how you can scale your pod-based indexes horizontally and vertically.

 If you need to scale your environment to accommodate more vectors, you can modify your existing index to scale it vertically or create a new index and scale horizontally.
 This article will describe both methods and how to scale your index effectively.